tilteng/web-style-guide/00-javascript.md

 const LightboxBase = require('root/lightbox/LightboxBase');
 ```

-- The base of the project is `root`.
-Use it as an alternative to relative paths.
+- Webpack generates a project that uses `root` as a base.
+It can be used as an
+alternative to relative paths on code that does not run in the express server.
 - Don't use default exports as they are not easy to include using CommonJS.
 - Don't require modules dynamically as this makes them hard to validate on compile
 time.